rjsf-team/react-jsonschema-form/docs/api-reference/uiSchema.md

 };
 ```

-## submitButtonProps
+## submitButtonOptions

 Sometimes it's convenient to change the behavior of the submit button for the form.
-This is the purpose of the `ui:submitButtonProps` uiSchema directive:
+This is the purpose of the `ui:submitButtonOptions` uiSchema directive:

-You can pass any other prop to the submit button if you want, by default, this library will set the following options mentioned below for all submit buttons:
+You can pass any other prop to the submit button if you want, by default, this library will set the following options / props mentioned below for all submit buttons:

-### `disabled` option
+### `disabled` prop

 You can use this option to disable the submit button

-### `className` option
+### `className` prop

 You can use this option to specify a class name for the submit button

-### `allowed` option
+### `removed` option

 You can use this option to remove the submit button completely from the form.
 Nice option, if the form is just for viewing purposes